 About 15-25% of pregnant women will have an elevated glucose level on the 1-hour glucose test.

-If this preliminary test is normal, you will be cleared of having any likelihood of gestational diabetes, unless urine testing shows some sign of glucose in the urine farther into the pregnancy.
+If this preliminary test is normal, you will be cleared of having any likelihood of gestational diabetes, unless urine testing shows some sign of glucose in the urine further into the pregnancy.

-If this preliminary test is outside of normal ranges, you will have to undergo a 3-hour glucose tolerance test in order to verify if you may have gestational diabetes.
+If this preliminary test is outside of normal ranges, you will have to undergo a 3-hour glucose tolerance test to verify if you have gestational diabetes.

 The 3-hour glucose tolerance test